abenjiro/ben-quiz/README.md

 The default timer is 25 seconds for the whole number of questions in the quiz.

 The total number of questions are currently 10.
-	NB: More questions can be added to the system and new questions will add up to the default mode.

 Click on reset to start the whole process again in default mode.